vikmaksymenko/qa-test/tests/features/manual/test_plan.md

 ## Environmental Needs

 - Environment with the AirCall application installed.
 The application version should have calling function available.
-- Logins for agent and client.
+- Logins for caller and recipient.